- > English

 - A collaborative study with the local government on the effect of socioeconomic disadvantage on child health and development.

 Working with the city of Adachi and the Tokyo Medical and Dental University, we are examining the effects of socio-economic adversities on child health and development among students in public elementary and middle schools.
 We also utilize the collected data to evaluate policies and programs aimed at supporting socio-economically disadvantaged families and children.

 - Motivational interviewing techniques as an intervention to prevent birth defects and child maltreatment.

 We are conducting intervention studies with local governments to promote the normal development of infants and to evaluate infant abuse preventive measures.
 In particular, we are examining the effect of motivational interviewing strategies in those who show reluctance to receiving social support.

-- Intervention and Observational Studies Related to Childhood Obesity
+- Observational Studies Related to Childhood Obesity

 Longitudinal Population Health Survey Research in Maternal and Child Health